Where do we store the data in Kusto

-Stored functions are user-defined, reusable queries, or reusable query parts and are stored in a Kusto database.
+Stored functions are user defined, reusable queries or reusable query parts and are stored in a Kusto database.

-Besides stored functions, there are also query-defined functions which defined and used within the scope of a single query.
+Besides stored functions there are also query-defined functions which defined and used within the scope of a single query.

 While we can declare external tables in a database, we will only store the reference to the data.
 This way the data can be managed and modified on the external source.

 All items follow the same rules as entity types, but they do have different limits.
 There can be 10000, databases, tables, and columns.

 Now that we know where data is stored and that the columns have their scalar data type it is an appropriate time to discover which scalar data types are available.